bhankee/JavaScript30Days/README.md

 Learned:
 _______
-* How to use JavaScript for moving mouse shadows.
+* How to use JavaScript for moving text shadows.